bbrooks870/Mirror-Bot-Access/README.md

 # Mirror Bot Access 🔐
-Lets get your Access to Mirror-Bot's Cloud to easily access your requested Files from Google Drive itself.😊
+Lets get your Access to Mirror-Bot's Cloud to easily access your requested Files from Google Drive Itself.😊
 ## ⚙️ How to Get ?
 <h4><b> 1.First you have to join our Mirror Bot's Google Group! <a href="https://bit.ly/Mirror-Bot"> Join Now!</a></b></h4>
 <h4><b> 2.To Join the Group just click the above given button "Join Now!" and click Join button on Google Group's Site.</b></h4>